remblock/REMChain-Automated-Bot/README.md

-# REMChain Automated Bot + Telegram Notifications
+# Automated Bot + Telegram Notifications

 This script will allow you to choose whether to have your votes automated daily, or just have it claim your daily BP<br>rewards instead.
 You can even set it up so that both these tasks automated at the same time.
 Please note for this script to work you must have already setup your "vote" and "claim" account permissions.<br>
 <br>